TaireruLLC/Tai-OpenSource/IMPORTANT.md

 For an overview of how this code works, setup guidance, and other helpful notes, please refer to the following document:

 📄 [Project Documentation](https://docs.google.com/document/d/1vERwbk3g67rQ1WhX7M3CL14-UrSbzBdk9WTakCbnn6g/edit?usp=sharing)

----

-Feel free to open an issue if you run into any trouble!